ptarmiganlabs/butler-docs/content/en/docs/reference/config file/_index.md

     # clientCertCA: /nodeapp/config/certificate/root.pem

   configEngine:
-    # engineVersion: 12.170.2        # Qlik Associative Engine version to use with Enigma.js.
-Ver 12.170.2 works with Feb 2019
     engineVersion: 12.612.0         # Qlik Associative Engine version to use with Enigma.js.
 Works with Feb 2020 and others
     host: <FQDN or IP of Sense server where Sense Engine is running>
     port: <Port to connect to, usually 4747>